Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-They already have great travel perks, like comprehensive lounge memberships.
+They have great travel perks, like comprehensive lounge memberships.
 Let’s look at how to find nearby lounges you can access with the AMEX Platinum cards so you can take full advantage of this benefit!

 Easily Locate Lounges Accessible With the AMEX Platinum Cards

 American Express makes it simple to find a lounge on their website.
 Just follow these easy steps!

 Step 1.
 Visit the AMEX Global Lounge Collection Web Page